MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteOnenoteNotebookFromWebUrl.md

 Retrieve the properties and relationships of a notebook object by using its URL path.
 The location can be user notebooks on Microsoft 365, group notebooks, or SharePoint site-hosted team notebooks on Microsoft 365.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSiteOnenoteNotebookFromWebUrl](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteOnenoteNotebookFromWebUrl?view=graph-powershell-1.0)

 ## SYNTAX